 Swipe left & right to see the whole table

-As the table and the below chart indicate, Texas has stayed on par with the national average when it comes to Approvals at the Reconsideration level, but has dropped below average recently.
-In 2021, Texas ranked 36th in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, Texas has stayed on par with the national average when it comes to Approvals at the Reconsideration level, but has recently passed the national average.
+In 2022, Texas ranked 27th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 Texas Hearings Approval Over Time